HunorMarton/remark-inline-code-class/README.md

 # remark-inline-code-class

-[Remark](https://github.com/remarkjs/remark) plugin that allows you to assign class names to inline code elements.
-You can assign different classes to different code elements.
+[Remark](https://github.com/remarkjs/remark) plugin that lets you assign class names to inline code elements.
+This way you can style inline code elements by class.

-For example in the following example, you can see that the word `circle` is highlighted in green, because the circle an element, the words `cx`, `cy`, and `r` are highlighted in purple, because they represent properties, and the numbers `100` and `120` are highlighted in blue, because they represent property values.
+For example, on [SVG-Tutorial.com](https://svg-tutorial.com/), the elements are highlighted in green, the properties are highlighted in purple, and the values are highlighted in blue.
 [Link to live example](https://svg-tutorial.com/svg/basic-shapes#how-to-draw-a-circle-in-svg).

 [![example image](https://github.com/HunorMarton/remark-inline-code-class/raw/main/example.png)](https://svg-tutorial.com/svg/basic-shapes#how-to-draw-a-circle-in-svg)